MobilityFirst/mobilityfirst.github.io/documentation/index.md

 bin/gpClient.sh edu.umass.cs.gnsclient.examples.ClientExample
 ```

 The client's output should be self-explanatory and it should exit gracefully with a success message.
-If it runs into exceptions, refer to this [troubleshooting]({{ site.baseurl }}/documentation/troubleshooting/) page for common possible reasons.
+If it runs into exceptions, refer to the [troubleshooting]({{ site.baseurl }}/documentation/troubleshooting/) page for common possible reasons.

+This example client uses the [GNSClient](https://mobilityfirst.github.io/GNS/doc/edu/umass/cs/gnsclient/client/GNSClient.html) class to execute [GNSCommand](https://mobilityfirst.github.io/GNS/doc/edu/umass/cs/gnsclient/client/GNSCommand.html)s.
+The GNSClient can execute commands in a synchronous and asynchronous manner, but in the above example commands are executed synchronously.

 ## In-memory database mode
 If you prefer to not use mongodb, uncomment or enter `IN_MEMORY_DB=true` in the default configuration properties file, `gigapaxos.properties`.
 Using the in-memory mode does not affect durability or fault-tolerance as they are ensured by gigapaxos, however, the database size will be limited by memory, so it is not recommended for production use.